 If your local chapter, guild, or shops aren’t involved in charity drives, several organizations maintain online lists of charities that accepted handmade donations.

-- Bev’s Country Cottage, the Crochet Guild of America, and The Knitting Guild Association maintain lists of organizations that accept handcrafted donations.
+- AllFreeCrochet, Bev’s Country Cottage, and LoveCrafts maintain lists of organizations that accept handcrafted donations.

-- Be aware that these lists may not be updated regularly, so you should always contact the charity to check out their current requirements, deadlines and drop off locations and times.
+- Be aware that these lists may not be up-to-date, so you should always contact the charity to check out their current requirements, deadlines and drop off locations and times.

 Read the requirements before your start your project

 Before getting started, understand the requirements for your identified charity.
 While crocheting and knitting may be your ways to express creativity, projects that do not meet requirements may not be used and may even be discarded.